Best credit card for booking Airbnb and vacation rentals

 The Amex Green Card is worth it if you can use the card’s unique benefits that can save you time and money on your travels.
 The card does carry an annual fee of $150, but it’s not hard to come out ahead.

 We estimate Amex points value to be around 2 cents each.
-That means a 30,000 point bonus is worth $600 in travel on average.
+That means a 45,000-point welcome offer is worth $900 in travel on average.
 Throw in the monthly $10 statement credits due to COVID-19, the $100 annual LoungeBuddy credits, and the value you’ll receive from the annual up to $100 statement credit towards CLEAR membership, and you’re getting nearly $800 in value AFTER paying the annual fee during your first year of cardmembership.